Skip to content

 2 – Finance & Accounting

 The finance and accounting module is one of the essential ERP modules which helps companies to understand their financial status and build their future vision.
-The key functions of of ERP accounting software include managing the General Ledger (GL), Accounts Receivables (AR), and Accounts Payable (AP).
-It creates and stores major financial documents such as payment receipts, tax statements, balance sheets, and more.
+The key functions of ERP accounting software include managing the General Ledger (GL), Accounts Receivables (AR), and Accounts Payable (AP).
+It creates and stores major financial documents, such as payment receipts, tax statements, balance sheets, and more.

 AR Automation can quickly automate operations related to cash management, vendor payments, etc., aiding the accounting team to close their books on time and match with the present revenue recognition levels.